 lock screen – home screen – search screen

 phone dialer – calendar – calculator

-writing a new message – inside a message thread – lock screen with a message coming in
+writing a new message – inside a message thread – lock screen with incoming message

 Speed is just about on par with iOS 6 with some of the animations lagging a small amount but nothing annoying.
 They really have optimised it as much as they can for older hardware, which in turn should have an excellent knock-on effect for the 4S and 5 and the recently announced 5C and 5S.

 Well it is still early days, but battery life seems fine.
 It is too early to tell.
 But in the just over an hour I have been running it, battery life seems about the same as it was with iOS 6.1.3.
 I did turn off Background App Refresh, which allows apps to refresh content in the background.
 I didn’t think this was necessary.
 This should save some battery life.

 Early versions of iOS 6 were quite battery heavy, drastically improved in 6.1 so if there are any battery issues in iOS7 further optimisation in subsequent updates should resolve this.

 Apart from the new visual look, there are some new features.
 The biggest being Control Centre, swipe up from the bottom and you get a control panel giving you quick access to WiFi, Bluetooth, brightness, music controls, flashlight, and camera.

 Safari has had an overhaul and features a new tab scrolling system.
 There is a new multitask manager and also updates to Siri (which I didn’t have access to, as I only have an iPhone 4), and Maps and Notification Centre which offers a lot more info.
 There is also a new look music player.